Prudence MacLeod: Marriages

 In 1985, Murdoch married Crispin Odey, an English financier who would go on to become the highest-earning hedge fund manager in London.
 The pair were married only briefly, separating within 15 months.

 In 1989, she married Alasdair MacLeod, a Scottish businessman who had moved to Sydney aged 23 to work for Citibank and met his wife there.
 MacLeod began working for his father-in-law that same year, despite his wife's disapproval of him working in the family business, first in London as general manager of Times Newspapers, and later in Sydney as chief executive of Cumberland Newspapers.
 MacLeod worked for News Corp for 20 years, both in Australia (News Ltd) and elsewhere, but left his position as managing editor of Nationwide News in 2010 as part of an organisational restructure.
 It was reported that he fell out with Chris Mitchell, editor-in-chief of The Australian.

-He had in 2000 taken on management of his wife's family farm in Australia, and developed an interest in regenerative agriculture.
-After leaving News Ltd, he became executive chairman of MacDoch, a private investment group with offices in Sydney and London, major Australian farming and agricultural technology investments.
-He is also interested in the role of different types of capital in driving climate solutions.
+In 2000 he took on management of his wife's family farm in Australia, and developed an interest in regenerative agriculture.
+He became executive chairman of MacDoch, a private investment group with offices in Sydney and London with major Australian farming and agricultural technology investments.
+Macleod is interested in the role of different types of capital in driving climate change solutions.

+In April 2026 he is supporting independent candidate Michelle Milthorpe in the upcoming by-election in the division of Farrer.